hgwood/hash-code-2016-qualification/README.md

 - run linter: `npm run lint` or install eslint plugin for the editor
 - run tests: `npm test` or Ctrl+Shift+T in VS Code
 - run solver: `npm start` or F5 in VS Code

+## Rex

+- Parse line to object of ints
+- Parse line to array of ints
+- Asserts before write
+- Asserts after read
+- Other inline asserts, they're shorter to write than tests
+- Smaller functions
+- Args to npm start to choose input files
+- Builds in separate folders with corresponding output files